-Hunter Mentoring and Trial Hunting programs Utah Code § 23-20-20 apply to participate in the Utah Hunter Mentoring Program.
-For details on the program, see the box on page 15 or visit wildlife.utah.gov/mentoring.
+Hunter Mentoring and Trial Hunting programs

+If you're younger than 18, you can apply to participate in the Utah Hunter Mentoring Program.
+For details on the program, see the box on page page 15 or visit wildlife.utah.gov/mentoring.